hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 MPI_Type_free(&mpi_particle_t);
 ```

-In this example the displacement values are all set to 0, but with non-zero entries we can create "holes" in our data types (for example, if we didn't want/need to send the `cell_id`, we could remove it from the derived type).
+In this example the displacement values are set using the offsetof macro, to find the byte offset of the next element in the struct of a different type.
+However, we can also manually set displacement values to create "holes" in our data types (for example, if we didn't want/need to send the `cell_id`, we could remove it from the derived type).

-Another example might be if we wanted to send a column of a matrix; recall that C is "column major" and so a column would be non-contiguous in memory.
+Another example might be if we wanted to send a column of a matrix; recall that C is "row major" and so a column would be non-contiguous in memory.
 We can set up such a data type using the `MPI_Type_vector()` function.

 ```c
 double my_matrix[10][10];